PDF File Security

 • create a digital signature which establishes that the document has not been altered and verifies the sender

-Public Key Technology is much more secure than password protection – the key is not exposed to the user so cannot be attacked.
-In addition there are no passwords to manage or for users to forget.
+Public Key Technology is much more secure than password protection – the key is not exposed to the user, so it cannot be attacked.
+In addition, there are no passwords to manage or for users to forget.

 • Licensing controls